opencog/opencog-debian/README.md

-# opencog-debian
+# OpenCog packaging-related files for Debian / Ubuntu

-OpenCog packaging-related files for Debian / Ubuntu
+This repository contains